 Your Chapter Board

-Dr. Lee is an instructional track faculty member at the University of Iowa College of Nursing.
-Additionally, she practices as an acute care PNP specializing in pediatric pulmonary care.
-With 15 years of experience, Dr. Lee has focused her practice in pediatric acute/critical care settings, bringing a wealth of expertise to both her academic and clinical roles
+Dr. Lee is an assistant professor of instruction at the University of Iowa College of Nursing in the acute care pediatric nurse practitioner program.
+She also practices as an acute care PNP specializing in pediatric pulmonary care.
+With 16 years of experience, Lee has focused her practice in pediatric acute and critical care settings, bringing a wealth of expertise to both her academic and clinical roles.

 Dr. Scott is a pediatric nurse practitioner who practices in the Blank Children’s STAR Center and with the pediatric hospitalist team at both Blank Children’s Hospital in Des Moines and Trinity Regional Medical Center in Fort Dodge, Iowa.
 Her professional practice experience includes child abuse and maltreatment, care of drug-exposed children, failure to thrive evaluation and management, emergency care, newborn nursery care, and inpatient pediatrics.
 She is also an assistant professor of nursing at Drake University in Des Moines, Iowa.